BangYou01/DY2P/README.md

             --fc_output_logits True \
             --kl_use_target True \
 ```
-or you can run the script for all six tasks:
+To evaluate Dypre on all 6 control tasks, run the train.sh scriptor:
 ```
 bash train.sh
 ```